The Surgery

 The IV will be removed once you’re able to take nourishment by mouth.
 The catheter will be removed when you feel you’re ready to urinate on your own.

 Your ability to go home is a function of your ability to deal with the pain and your recovery from the anesthesia.
 Generally, you’re able to leave when you can eat, walk, urinate, and have a bowel movement.
-In general, you should expect to be in the hospital four to seven days.
+In general, liver donors are in the hospital four to seven days.

 Your Recovery at Home